Ellotron/war-rig/rules/README.md

 Some items of war rig tech added to the chassis grant different attacks which can be performed in any order.
 The card itself details which dice and how many to attack with at a time.

-Squads defend against attacks as in **Squad Attack**.
+Squads defend against attacks as in **Squad Attack** except instead of surrender they are destroyed and removed from the game.
 For facilities and war rigs an armour point is deducted for each hit add a hit token to the target.
 When that target has no armour points left it catches **Fire**.

 Each dice is colour coded, has a number of 🎯 faces which indicate one or more hit and also some special faces:

+#### Dice Type

-#### Blue attack dice - accurate/low damage/special function
+- Blue attack dice - accurate/low damage/special function

-🤖 - special function: refer to the card for the weapon that made the attack
+  - 🤖 - special function: refer to the card for the weapon that made the attack

-#### Red attack dice - mid-accuracy/graded damage/overheat
+- Red attack dice - mid-accuracy/graded damage/overheat

-⚡ - critical hit: refer to the card for the weapon that made the attack 🌫 - overheat: all rolls for this weapon are ignored
+  - ⚡ - critical hit: refer to the card for the weapon that made the attack
+  - 🌫 - overheat: all rolls for this weapon are ignored

-#### Black attack dice - inaccurate/high damage/spread effect
+- Black attack dice - inaccurate/high damage/spread effect

-💥 - splash damage: choose one additional target in the same location.
+  - 💥 - splash damage: choose one additional target in the same location.
 This attack affects that target as well with the same number of hits.
-⚡ - critical hit: refer to the card for the weapon that made the attack 💀 - weapon malfunction: all rolls for the weapon are ignored and it caches fire
+  - ⚡ - critical hit: refer to the card for the weapon that made the attack
+  - 💀 - weapon malfunction: all rolls for the weapon are ignored and it caches fire

 #### Agility